p33ves/SecretHitler/README.md

     Language used: Python3
     To install the required packages, clone the repository and use: pip install -r requirements.txt The bot needs an authentication token from discord stored as 'auth.json'

+## Repo structure:

+    images - directory contains all image files required for the game display on Discord text channel